bjoelle/ClaDS-tutorial/README.md

 ### The parameter priors

 Most of the default parameter priors are reasonable, so we will not change them.
 However, the default prior for the mean clock rate is a uniform distribution from 0 to Infinity, which allows values which are too large for most datasets.
-A reasonable value for the global substitution rate of primates is on the order of 10^-2 substitution/site/My, so we will set a exponential prior around this value.
+A reasonable value for the global substitution rate of primates is on the order of {% eqinline 10^{-2} %} substitution/site/My, so we will set a exponential prior around this value.

 >  Use the dropdown menu on the right of **clockRate.c:primates** to select a **Exponential** distribution for this prior.
 >  Click on the arrow left to **clockRate.c:primates** to open the detailed options.
 Set the **Mean** parameter to **0.01**.